How to Repair Your Nails After AcrylicsAugust 11, 2022

 Moisturize Your Hands

-In addition to nourishing your cuticles, apply liberal coats of hand cream or oil to help soften the skin around your nails — hand cream is another must-have for the desk.
-It’s no secret that dry, cracked skin on hands can draw negative attention to your nails.
-Because that’s the last thing you want to happen when your nails are damaged, make sure to hydrate your hands often.
+In addition to nourishing your cuticles, apply liberal coats of hand cream or oil to help soften the skin around your nails — hand cream is another must-have for the desk or purse.
+Try the La-Roche Posay Cicaplast Hand Cream, which nourishes dry skin with moisturizing shea butter.

 Get a Professional Manicure

 At-home maintenance is important, but it’s worth spending the extra money to see a professional nail technician once your nails are in decent shape.
 Getting regular manicures can help keep your nails in better condition.
-Plus, you’re much less likely to bite and mess with your weak nails if they have a coat of polish on them (and if you spent money on beautifying them)!
+Plus, you’re much less likely to bite or pick at your nails if they have a coat of polish on them (and if you spent money on beautifying them)!

 It may take time before you see noticeable results, but try not to give up.
 All good things take time, so be patient and consistent with your routine.
 If you do, you’ll be well on your way to healthy-looking, gorgeous and strong nails.